pip-services/pip-services-docs/content/en/golang/postgres/persistence/postgres_persistence.md

 #### GetOneRandom
 Gets a random item from items that match to a given filter.

-This method shall be called by a public getOneRandom method from a child class that receives [FilterParams](../../../commons/data/filter_params) and converts them into a filter function.
+This method shall be called by a func getOneRandom method from a child class that receives [FilterParams](../../../commons/data/filter_params) and converts them into a filter function.

 > (c [*PostgresPersistence]()) GetOneRandom(correlationId string, filter interface{}) (item interface{}, err error)